gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 The wager is lost.

-Faust is redeemed —
+Faust is redeemed.
-not by goodness (he was not good), not by faith (he did not believe), not by repentance (he did not repent) —
+Not by goodness (he was not good).
+Not by faith (he did not believe).
+Not by repentance (he did not repent).

-but by striving.
+But by striving.
 By the refusal to be satisfied.
 By the forward motion of desire that never came to rest.

 ---

 ## VI.
-Mephistopheles — The Most Interesting Character
+Mephistopheles, the Most Interesting Character

 The devil in Goethe's work
 is not the devil of tradition.

 He is not horrifying.
 He is not seductive in the simple sense.
-He is — and this is Goethe's masterstroke —
+He is, and this is Goethe's masterstroke,

 **funny.**